c4s4/md2pdf/readme.md

 *xsltproc* and the stylesheet printed with the ̀`-s` option, into the resulting XML file.
 The `-a` option prints an article instead of an blog entry (using a different stylesheet).

+The option `-i dir` tells in which directory are located images (relative to current directory).

+The `-p` option asks for a link to the PDF file into resulting HTML file.

 This will print resulting XML document on the console.
 To put result into a given file, use the `-o` option.